MEDICAL SECOND OPINION

 Surgery:

-The amount of stomach to be removed is related with the exact location of the tumor.
+The amount of stomach to be removed is related to the exact location of the tumor.
 Gastrectomy is a medical term used for surgical removal of the stomach.
-In the light of the preoperative diagnostic biopsy and imaging studies, your surgeon may decide to remove the entire stomach (total gastrectomy) or a part of it (partial gastrectomy).
-In addition, depending on the tumor-related factors, the lower one third of the esophagus and/or the first segment of the small intestine (duodenum) can also be removed.
-Your surgeon will remove lymph nodes surrounding the stomach in all circumstances.If the stomach cancer is diagnosed at an early stage, removal of the mucosa alone may be sufficient.
-This procedure, also called mucosa resection, can also be performed during endoscopy.
+In light of the preoperative diagnostic biopsy and imaging studies, your surgeon may decide to remove the entire stomach (total gastrectomy) or a part of it (partial gastrectomy).
+In addition, depending on the tumor-related factors, the lower one-third of the esophagus and the first segment of the small intestine (duodenum) can also be removed.
+Your surgeon will remove lymph nodes surrounding the stomach in all circumstances.
+Removing the mucosa alone may be sufficient if the stomach cancer is diagnosed early.
+This procedure, called mucosa resection, can also be performed during endoscopy.

-Finally, extra procedures can be performed to relieve signs and symptoms caused by the spread of tumor along with the removal of the stomach in the stomach cancer surgery.
+Finally, extra procedures can be performed to relieve signs and symptoms caused by the spread of the tumor, along with the removal of the stomach in the stomach cancer surgery.
+Stomach cancer surgery is a major surgery, and it can lead to general complications (bleeding, infection, leakage, etc.) as well as digestive problems.

-Stomach cancer surgery is a major surgery and it can lead to general complications (bleeding, infection, leakage, etc.) as well as digestive problems.
+Stomach cancer surgery is a major surgery, and it can lead to general complications (bleeding, infection, leakage, etc.) as well as digestive problems.